Fritz Reiner: Life and career

-He also conducted and made a recording of the famous 1952 Metropolitan Opera production of Bizet's Carmen, starring Rise Stevens.
-The production was telecast on closed circuit television that year.
-At the time of his death he was preparing the Met's new production of Wagner's Götterdämmerung.
+He also conducted and made a recording of the 1952 Metropolitan Opera production of Bizet's Carmen, starring Risë Stevens.
+The production was telecast on closed-circuit television that year.

-In 1947, Reiner appeared on camera in the film Carnegie Hall, in which he conducted the New York Philharmonic Orchestra as they accompanied violinist Jascha Heifetz in an abbreviated version of the first movement of Tchaikovsky's violin concerto.
+In 1947, Reiner appeared on camera in the film Carnegie Hall, in which he conducted the New York Philharmonic as they accompanied violinist Jascha Heifetz in an abbreviated version of the first movement of Tchaikovsky's Violin Concerto.
 Ten years later, Heifetz and Reiner recorded the full Tchaikovsky concerto in stereo for RCA Victor in Chicago.

 Reiner's music-making had been largely American-focused since his arrival in Cincinnati.
-But after the Second World War he began increasing his European activity.
-When he became music director of the Chicago Symphony Orchestra in 1953 he was internationally recognised.
+After the Second World War he began increasing his European activity.
+He became music director of the Chicago Symphony Orchestra in 1953.

+He appeared with members of the Chicago Symphony in a series of telecasts on Chicago's WGN-TV in 1953–54, and a later series of nationally syndicated programs called Music From Chicago.
+Some of these performances have been issued on DVD.

-By common consent, the ten years that he spent in Chicago marked the height of his career, and are best-remembered today through the many recordings he made in Chicago's Orchestra Hall for RCA Victor from 1954 to 1963.
-The first of these — of Ein Heldenleben by Richard Strauss — occurred on March 6, 1954 and was among RCA's first to use stereophonic sound.
+He made recordings in Chicago's Orchestra Hall for RCA Victor from 1954 to 1963.
+The first of these — of Richard Strauss's Ein Heldenleben — occurred on March 6, 1954 and was among RCA's first to use stereophonic sound.
 His last concerts in Chicago took place in the spring of 1963.

 One of his last recordings, released in a special Reader's Digest boxed set, was a performance of Brahms' Symphony No. 4, recorded with the Royal Philharmonic Orchestra in October 1962 in London's Kingsway Hall.
 This recording was later reissued on LP by Quintessence and on CD by Chesky.

 On September 13 and 16, 1963, Reiner conducted a group of New York musicians in Haydn's Symphony No. 101 in D major; this was followed by September 18 and 20, 1963, sessions devoted to Haydn's Symphony No. 95 in C minor.

-He also appeared with members of the Chicago Symphony in a series of telecasts on Chicago's WGN-TV in 1953–54, and a later series of nationally syndicated programs called Music From Chicago.
-Some of these performances have been issued on DVD.
-The videos clearly show his stern, disciplined demeanor, but at the conclusion of a piece, Reiner would turn to the audience and smile at them as he bowed.
+At the time of his death (in November 1963) he was preparing the Met's new production of Wagner's Götterdämmerung.

 Personal life

 Reiner was married three times (one of them to a daughter of Etelka Gerster) and had three daughters.
 His health deteriorated after a heart attack in October 1960.
-He died in New York City on November 15, 1963, at the age of 74.
+On November 11, 1963, while preparing for performances of Götterdämmerung at the Metropolitan Opera, Reiner became afflicted by bronchitis, which developed into pneumonia.
+He died in Mount Sinai Hospital in New York City on November 15, 1963, at the age of 74.